AbhishekVarghese/Markov-Decision-Problem-Simulation/README.md

 * **Max time steps:** After the agent takes T steps, it agent will reset back to start state and start a new Episode.
 No rewards are given during this procedure in order to maintain the Markovness of the 2D grid state space.
 Must be an integer.
 If left blank, T is inifinity.
 * **Animation Speed multiplier:** Controls in how many seconds should agent move.
 The input should be A value greater than 0.
 By default agent takes 1 step every second.
 Setting the value to 2 increases the speed to 2x i.e. one step every 0.5 seconds.
 Change it to a larger value if you find the animation too slow.
 Change to lower value if you want to observe/study the numerical values generated.
 Note that changing the animation speed multiplier won't affect the FPS.
 Hence you may not be able to observe all frames if the FPS < Animation Speed multiplier.

-## Examine and Evaluate

-- What would happen if the reward states were not terminal in Value iteration?
-- How many episodes does the vanilla QLearning need for the Qvalues of the initial state to be meaningfully updated?
-- What do you observe about the propogation of negative rewards in each of these algorithms?

-  - For QLearning how is the propogation of the negative signal from negative rewards (during QValue update) affected by Epsilon (the exploration rate)?
-- For larger boards, what affect does gamma have to QValues and Vvalues, when the distance of the start state to the reward state is increased or decreased?
-- For a large board with a single terminal state, why does Qlearning perform better when intermidiate rewards/ penalty is given as compared to when no intermidiate rewards are given?

-  - What's the risk of giving positive vs negative intermidiate rewards?